SlimRunner/python-top-level-tester/README.md

 assert func(42) == 8
 ```

+### Custom Types
+The tester provides a dictionary parser to allow types that are not native to Python.

+#### Tuples
-It also supports tuples.
-For example, suppose you want to pass a tuple inside a list to a parameter called `x` you can do so like this:
+Suppose you want to pass a tuple inside a list to a parameter called `x` you can do so like this:
 ```json
 "x": [{"tuple": [[4], "a", false, null]}]
 ```